 Moral of the story?
 Always ask yourself who your target audience is and do a little research before starting your design.

-Before You Start Your Design: Know Your Brand
+Before You Create Your Design: Know Your Brand

 The best poster designs appeal to your ideal customer while simultaneously conveying your brand in a distinct and compelling way.